wix-incubator/react-native-interactable/README.md

 Fluid user interactions take this a step further than animations.
 Interactions require UI to continuously react to the user's gestures.
 This library is designed to support complex physical interactions with ease, using a full-fledged physics engine to drive the interaction on the native side.

+### Why is it named interactable?

+First off, we are aware that *interactable* isn't a real word.
+The correct form is *interactive* but this has connotation that isn't necessarily related to physical interactions.
+Similar to `Animated.View`, we wanted have `Interactable.View`, meaning an view you can interact with.
+And hey, [Unity](https://docs.unity3d.com/ScriptReference/UI.Selectable-interactable.html) did it too.

 ## Installation

 * Install the library from npm